 I have strong feelings about this one as an artist.

 If you read my last post about wasting money on big art sharing accounts, you know I’m a proponent of organic growth on Instagram.
-Paying for sponsored ads through Instagram can seem like a good idea to grow your following, but it can also just be a colossal waste of limited funds as a newbie artist.
+Creating paid promotions on Instagram can seem like a good idea to grow your following, but it can also just be a colossal waste of limited funds as a newbie artist.

 Since I don’t want to be that dick that offers unsolicited advice to the artists paying for promotions, I chose to write this blog instead.
 Basically, promotions can get you new eyes on your art, but it’s important to be strategic and plan your ads with a call to action in mind.